tomswartz07/covid19-pennsylvania/README.md

   Notably, the plotted output does not change between this and the parent commit, strongly indicating that there are no changes to the fundamental data.

+- 7 May 2020: Updated plot method for Trajectory graph.
+This averaging plot (as opposed to the previous exact data plot) more closely matches the ideals and functions behind the original plot design from MinutePhysics.
+It is a 'pessimistic' interpretation of the data, and will therefore show a downturn more clearly when the increase of infection rate is slowing.

 ## Sample Output
 ```
 * Map, table and case count last updated at 12:00 p.m. on 3/26/2020